Solutions for Week 5 Assignment: Key Concepts in Machine Learning

 2. Recall the XOR (tabulated below) example from class where we did a transformation of features to make it linearly separable.
 Which of the following transformations can also work?

-• Explanation: By rotating the features x1x_1 and x2x_2 by a fixed angle, you can transform the XOR problem into a linearly separable one.
+Explanation: By rotating the features and by a fixed angle, you can transform the XOR problem into a linearly separable one.
 The addition of a third dimension or any non-linear transformation might also work but isn't guaranteed to produce a linearly separable feature space like rotation does.

 3. We saw several techniques to ensure the weights of the neural network are small (such as random initialization around 0 or regularization).
 What conclusions can we draw if weights of our ANN are high?